andreasdominik/SusiRoller/README.md

 ### Other drivers

-Other hardware drivers may be added easily as log as they can be controlled via http or MQTT requests.
+Other hardware drivers may be added easily as long as they can be controlled via http or MQTT requests.

 Because the shelly devices are are low-price, easy to use and